Doctor of Veterinary Medicine Extra Mural Studies (DVM EMS)

 The requirements of these phases will vary depending on year of entry into the DVM program and expected year of graduation.
 Phase 3 cannot be commenced until DVM 2 has been successfully completed.

 During the 23 weeks of Phases 1, 2 and 3 students must select their placements such that they complete at least 2 weeks in each an equine, a production animal and a companion animal practice.
+Please refer to the DVM EMS Manual for specific information.

 The types of placements that can be selected are quite flexible.
 There is an opportunity to pursue personal interests and career path plans but students should plan a balanced EMS experience to ensure they can achieve the Day One Competency that will be expected at the time of graduation.